 Obtaining a Residence Visa and Work Permit

 To apply for a residence visa, the employee will need all of the required documents listed in the previous section.
-A residence visa in the UAE is valid for one to three years and can be renewed.
+A residence visa for contractual work in the UAE is valid for up to two years (formerly three, but reduced in October 2022) and can be renewed.
 The employee’s work permit will be listed as part of the residency visa.

 Once the work permit is approved, the employee can officially begin working.